coolsoftwaretyler/ogdenstudios.xyz/src/blog/heuristics-for-object-oriented-design-in-ruby.md

 ## Create shallow hierarchies

 When you _do_ find that inheritance is the right choice for your design, do your best to keep your inheritance hierarchy shallow.
 As a general guideline, it's good to stop at one or two levels of inheritance.
 Any deeper should be an indication to you that you may have missed some opportunity for composition somewhere along the line.

+## Thanks

+Thanks for reading!
+I hope my heuristics are useful to you.
+I find that by rigorously applying them during code review, I've developed a better sensibility around object oriented design.
+And a special thanks to Sandi Metz, for all her thought leadership and pioneering in object oriented design and Ruby programming.